nafisa-jamdar/DATA_STRUCTURES/README.md

 # DATA_STRUCTURES
-My day wise practice of Data Structures and Algorithms
+My daily practice of Data Structures and Algorithms